maths/moodle-qtype_stack/doc/en/STACK_question_admin/Library/index.md

 # Open Educational Resources #

 * The FETLAR project released a large collection of STACK questions in English covering calculus and algebra in April 2010.
-These are now part of the [demonstration course](https://stack2.maths.ed.ac.uk/demo2018/).
+These materials have been redeveloped are now part of the STACK library.
 * Abacus is a material bank for STEM education which seeks to produce, share and host high-quality educational material between collaborators.
 For more information see [https://abacus.aalto.fi/](https://abacus.aalto.fi/)